nimasfl/nest-minio/README.md

 ### Options
-For now there is only one option that can be used in specific cases.
+For now we have directAccessPrefix and compression options.

+`directAccessPrefix` is for the scenario where you need absolute url of the file.

+`compression` only applies to `image/png` and `image/jpeg` mime types and you can also mention small size that you desired

 ####  directAccessPrefix